-Other penalties include installing ignition interlock systems in some states for repeat offenders and DUI classes and counseling.
+Other penalties include installing ignition interlock systems in some states for repeat offenders, DUI classes, and counseling.
 Several DUI schools offer DUI classes and give your loved ones the support and education they need.

 It is even worse for commercial drivers.
 If a commercial driver gets convicted of DUI, they might be barred from driving commercial vehicles for at least a year.

-In the U.S, if you have a blood alcohol content (BAC) of 0.08% or higher, you are sure to be arrested for driving under the influence.
-Almost 2 million people are arrested each year for drunk driving and end up damaging their careers and lives.
+In the U.S., if you have a blood alcohol content (BAC) of 0.08% or higher, you will surely be arrested for driving under the influence.
+Almost 2 million people are arrested each year for drunk driving, damaging their careers and lives.

 Will A DUI have an impact on my career?

 Most top companies do background checks while hiring an employee, and having a criminal record never works in your favor.
 Furthermore, coming up with an explanation for drunk driving is never easy.

 You can say goodbye to specific jobs even if you’re a first-time offender.
 DUI is considered a crime, which puts off many companies when hiring an employee.
 Many organizations do not hire DUI offenders because they have a criminal record.

 Many people believe they can get their DUI offenses expunged from their criminal record; however, that isn’t possible in many states, meaning a DUI offense will always show up on your permanent record.
 Some of the jobs that you cannot get with a DUI offense on your paper include the following:

 - Police Officer